Quantum Simulation of Black Holes in a dc-SQUID Array: Model and Results

 Therefore,

 so that we can write

 Note that with this choice, the parameter $C^2=\cos^2\theta$ is restricted to the values $0\leq C^2\leq 1$.
-Also, the three externally observable parameters of a black hole must satisfy the inequality $Q^2 + \frac{S^2}{M^2} \leq M^2$ \cite{Misner:1973prb}.
-Therefore, $A$, $B$ and $C$ must fulfill the constraints
+Additionally, the three externally observable parameters of a black hole must satisfy the inequality $Q^2 + \frac{S^2}{M^2} \leq M^2$~\cite{Misner:1973prb}.
+Therefore, $A$, $B$ and $C$ must fulfil the constraints

 which will be relevant in the subsequent analysis.
 Black holes in the limit $A^2 + B^2 = 1$ are known as extremal black holes.